vrikodar/Trishul/README.md

 ## Prerequisites

-**Before you can start using Trishul you need to install some dependencies that Trishul depends on**
+**Before you can start using Trishul you need to install some dependencies that Trishul requires in order to function properly**
 ___
 ### Installing textract and antiword